microsoft/eEVM/samples/README.md

 # Samples

-These samples show some basic examples of apps which using eEVM.
+These samples show some basic examples of apps using eEVM.
 They are intended as an introduction; they do not test or document every opcode or feature.
 In particular they do not demonstrate any expensive computations or cross-contract calls.

 They are compiled by the root CMakeLists.txt, and run from the command line.